Benford's law

 Benford's law, also known as the Newcomb–Benford law, the law of anomalous numbers, or the first-digit law, is an observation that in many real-life sets of numerical data, the leading digit is likely to be small.

 In sets that obey the law, the number 1 appears as the leading significant digit about 30% of the time, while 9 appears as the leading significant digit less than 5% of the time.
 Uniformly distributed digits would each occur about 11.1% of the time.
 Benford's law also makes predictions about the distribution of second digits, third digits, digit combinations, and so on.

 Benford's law may be derived by assuming the dataset values are uniformly distributed on a logarithmic scale.
 The graph to the right shows Benford's law for base 10.
-Although a decimal base is most common, the result generalizes to any integer base greater than 2.
+Although a decimal base is most common, the result generalizes to any integer base greater than or equal to 2.
 Further generalizations published in 1995 included analogous statements for both the nth leading digit and the joint distribution of the leading n digits, the latter of which leads to a corollary wherein the significant digits are shown to be a statistically dependent quantity.

 It has been shown that this result applies to a wide variety of data sets, including electricity bills, street addresses, stock prices, house prices, population numbers, death rates, lengths of rivers, and physical and mathematical constants.
 Like other general principles about natural data—for example, the fact that many data sets are well approximated by a normal distribution—there are illustrative examples and explanations that cover many of the cases where Benford's law applies, though there are many other cases where Benford's law applies that resist simple explanations.
 Benford's law tends to be most accurate when values are distributed across multiple orders of magnitude, especially if the process generating the numbers is described by a power law (which is common in nature).

 The law is named after physicist Frank Benford, who stated it in 1938 in an article titled "The Law of Anomalous Numbers", although it had been previously stated by Simon Newcomb in 1881.

-The law is similar in concept, though not identical in distribution, to Zipf's law.